devuri/wp-env-app/README.md

 ```shell
 composer create-project devuri/wp-env-app blog
 ```

-> or

-1. Clone or download the repository to your local development environment.
-2. Install dependencies by running `composer install` in the project root directory.
-3. Rename the `.env.example` file to `.env` and customize it according to your environment settings.
-4. Set up your web server to point to the `public` directory as the document root.
-5. Run the WordPress installation process through your web browser.
-6. Start building your awesome WordPress project!

 After the installation process, you will find a new `.env` file in your project directory.
 This file contains all the necessary environment variables.

 ### Configuration